MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-rxqueue-cancel.md

 Example
 -----

-EvtRxQueueCancel is called to request that the adapter terminate any outstanding receive operations.
-Unlike for EvtTxQueueCancel, the receive queue *must* use this opportunity to return any outstanding buffers to the OS.
-For more information on operating the ring buffer, see [**EvtRxQueueAdvance**](evt-rxqueue-advance.md).

-Typically, this involves advancing `BeginIndex` and `NextIndex` to `EndIndex`.
-If the receive queue does not return all packets in Cancel, this can result in a stuck queue.
+In its *EVT_RXQUEUE_CANCEL* callback function, the client must complete any outstanding receive packets.
+If the client does not return all packets, the operating system might be delayed deleting the queue.
+To do so, the client advances the ring buffer's **BeginIndex** and **NextIndex** indices to **EndIndex**.

 ```cpp
 VOID